Morriston gas explosion support

 The council is working alongside its partners to support residents affected by the gas explosion in Morriston on Monday 13 March.

-We understand how difficult the situation is for residents who have had to leave their homes, and the council is working to ensure residents can return to their homes as quickly and as safely as possible.
+We understand how difficult the situation is for residents who have had to leave their homes.

 Here is some information for residents affected, and for people who want to donate.